e-sites/Natrium/docs/CONFIGURATION.md

 This option fills your App icon asset catalog with perfectly resized icons for each device.
 Completely with a custom ribbon at the bottom of the icon.
 All you need is a hi-res app icon.

+> For git convenience add `Project/Resources/Assets.xcassets/AppIcon.appiconset/*.png` to your `.gitignore` file.

 ## Launch screen versioning

 Alter a `UILabel` in the LaunchScreen storyboard to show the current app version.